notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 ### **User**

-As our application intends to make use of gamifcation, by necessity we need to have a way to keep track of users and their activities.
+As our application intends to make use of gamification, by necessity we need to have a way to keep track of users and their activities.
 Users first login via the social login options provided.
 Our firebase backend will keep track of the user session as well as the unique user ID.
 For a first time user, the user ID will be retrieved from firebase and used to populate the user database over at Deta base, our main backend database.
 All relevant information of the user will be saved.

 The user data structure is as follows: